UMC Health Plan Home Health Care in SW Fort Worth/Burleson, TX

 Physical, Occupational, and Speech Therapy

 Therapy services ordered by a physician and delivered in the home are commonly covered under UMC Health Plan.
-This includes physical therapy for post-surgical mobility recovery, occupational therapy for activities of daily living, and speech therapy for swallowing, communication, or cognitive challenges following a stroke or neurological event.
+This includes physical therapy for post-surgical mobility, occupational therapy for activities of daily living, and speech therapy for swallowing or communication challenges following a stroke or neurological event.
+For patients discharged from Advanced Rehabilitation & Healthcare of Burleson or Burleson Nursing & Rehabilitation Center, continuing therapy at home is often the most effective path to restored function.

 Personal Care and Home Health Aide Services

 When a physician orders personal care support as part of a plan of care, services such as bathing assistance, grooming, mobility support, and meal preparation may be covered.
-These services are provided under the supervision of our RN Director of Nursing and are coordinated with skilled nursing visits to provide a complete picture of the patient's well-being at each visit.
+These services are provided under the supervision of our RN Director of Nursing.
+They are coordinated with skilled nursing visits to give a complete picture of the patient's well-being at each visit.

 Conditions Commonly Served Through UMC Health Plan Home Health

 Home health care through UMC Health Plan is appropriate for a wide range of diagnoses and recovery situations.
-Families in Hidden Creek, Joshua Farms, and Summer Creek neighborhoods most often contact us for the following conditions:
+Families across SW Fort Worth and Burleson most often contact us for the following conditions:

 - Post-surgical recovery — hip replacement, knee replacement, cardiac procedures